-24. Within a 12 month period a maximum of 106,496 tonnes waste and recycled materials may be accepted at the Waste Transfer Station.
+24. Within a 12 month period a maximum of 106,496 tonnes of waste and material for recycling may be accepted at the Waste Transfer Station.
+The operator shall keep a record of all imported material which shall be made available to the Local Planning Authority upon request.